 Many activities enhance our improvisation, perhaps research through transcription, or further musical investigation through active listening, or the delight of free improvisation or musical sketching.
 Transcription is perhaps the most often employed, altough students and aspiring musicians frequently under-utilise this activity, generally because they are in too much of a hurry.
-It is critical that you engage with the process in the right order.
-Dave Liebman has written extensively on the subject (see the essays “My Philosophy of Education” and the shorter “Summary of the Transcription Process”).
+There are loads of benefits but also potential pitfalls but it is critical that you engage with the process clear in your mind as to why you might transcribe.
+This is a process of internalisation and works at a number of levels.
+Of course there is the absorption of information but also time/groove (if you memorise by playing-along with recordings), conceptual approaches and the alignment of technical, conceptual and expressive functions.
+It is also the learning process that is closest to how we learn to speak, convey meaning and express ourselves.
+Dave Liebman has written extensively on the subject (see his essays “My Philosophy of Education” and the shorter “Summary of the Transcription Process”).
 My own (very short) advice is as follows:

 If approached with regularity and in the 4 stages outlined below, this is probably your most useful tool at this stage in your development.